Shotkit shares essential gear for landscape photography

 Polarizer

-A polarizing filter is the filter of choice for many landscape photographers, enhancing colors while reducing unwanted reflections in your compositions.
+A polarizing filter is the filter of choice for many landscape photographers, enhancing while reducing unwanted reflections in your compositions.

 This filter minimizes the harsh reflections typically given by shiny objects and water, as well as darkening the sky for a richer and deeper blue.